Novels About Art and Artists

 Plot

-This is the first book in the New York Times Best Selling series of Chief Inspector Gamache.
+This is the first book in the New York Times best selling series of Chief Inspector Gamache.
 I fell in LOVE with the Inspector, the town of Three Pines, a small Canadian village just north of the US, and its residents.
 Louise Penny CAN WRITE.

 The mystery was great (and I didn’t solve it) but what got me the most was Penny’s writing style and reflections on the human psyche.
 This first Louise Penny book has Chief Inspector Armand Gamache searching a piece of art for clues after its painter, Jane Neal, turns up dead.